hupfdule/re-search/README.md

 #### Enable bash-like history scrolling

-By default fish does not scroll the history buffer on "up" an "C-p", but instead executes a search with the current commandline content as search string.
+By default fish does not scroll the history buffer on "up" and "C-p", but instead executes a search with the current commandline content as search string.